 If a title doesn't come to me before the story is completed, I'll go back after the fact and comb through it to find a descriptive phrase or line that fits the story.
-Listen to the Rain and my upcoming chick-lit novelette, How to Cook a Turkey, were titled this way.
+Listen to the Rain and my upcoming chick-lit novelette, How to Cook Up a Disaster, were titled this way.

 Sometimes I choose a symbol, image, or object that represents the story.
 That's how The Perfect Ring and Fallen Leaves got their titles.

 There's as many ways to title a story as there are stories to be titled.
 Here's a really great article on titling: Choosing the Right Name For Your Story.

 Right now, I'm in the process of bundling several of my short stories (Fallen Leaves, Listen to the Rain, Caring For Lily, For Good or For Bad, and a bonus story, Is This Seat Taken?) into a themed collection.
 The theme that seems to run through these stories is choices, and how the choices we make affect our lives in good and bad ways.